Chiang Mai Markets Guide 2026 – Hidden Authentic Markets

 The classic tourist starting point is the Night Bazaar.
 It’s lively and entertaining, but it functions more as a shopping street for visitors than an authentic market.

-If you want to see where Chiang Mai sources its food, go to Muang Mai Market instead.
+If you want to experience where Chiang Mai sources its food, go to Muang Mai Market instead.

 Located near Warorot Market, this is one of the main produce markets in the city.
 Restaurants from across Chiang Mai come here early in the morning to buy vegetables, fruit, and ingredients for the day.